The Shoreline experience

 Hours of Operation

-The Park is open year round.
-The lighthouse is open from Mid-May to Mid-October, 9 am to 5 pm.
-Park is open from dawn until dusk.
+The Park is open from Mid-May to Mid-October, 9 am to 5 pm.
 No overnight camping permitted.

-Dogs are welcome but must be kept on a leash while in the Park.
-We provide a fresh bowl of water.
+Dogs are welcome but must be kept on a leash while in the Park and on the ocean floor.

 The parking area is at the edge of the Park, a stone's throw from the lighthouse.